Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from insufficient validation of user-supplied input in a specific API.
-The flaw has been assigned a CVSS v3.1 base score of 9.8 CRITICAL (Vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H) and is classified under CWE-74 (Improper Neutralization of Special Elements in Output Used by a Downstream Component).
-The vulnerability can be exploited by submitting a crafted API request to the affected system (NVD, Cisco Advisory).
+The vulnerability stems from insufficient validation of user-supplied input in a specific exposed API.
+An attacker can exploit this vulnerability by submitting a crafted API request to execute arbitrary operating system commands as the root user.
+The vulnerability has been assigned a Critical severity rating with a CVSS Base Score of 9.8 and vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H. The flaw is classified under CWE-74 (Improper Neutralization of Special Elements in Output Used by a Downstream Component) (NVD, Arctic Wolf).

 Source: This report was generated using AI